valerino/es-vscraper/readme.md

 In the end, install the python stuff with pip3

-how to write a plugin
+how to write a scraper engine
 ---------------------
 - create subdirectory in 'scrapers', named 'name-system' (i.e. 'lemon-amiga')